 Please be security conscious.
 Do not leave personal valuables in your office or desk.
 Do not share your keys.
-So that no rooms are left unattended, the last person leaving an office should lock the door.
-If you expect to use the building late at night and/or on the weekend, you must inform Rutgers Police.
+If you expect to use the building late at night and/or on the weekend, you must inform Rutgers Police at Ext.
+6009.